rockit-astro/camd-andor2/README.md

 sudo firewall-cmd --reload
 ```

-where `port` is the port defined in `warwick.observatory.common.daemons` for the daemon specified in the camera config.
+where `port` is the port defined in `rockit.common.daemons` for the daemon specified in the camera config.

-The `observatory-andor-camera-client` and `onemetre-andor-camera-config` can be installed on both the TCS and dome machines for centralized control.

 ### Upgrading Installation